legal resources necessary to hold negligent facilities accountable.

-The most common side effect of a bedsore is that a resident develops an infection if the pressure ulcers continues to get worse.
-In some cases, this will progress to sepsis which can cause the resident’s death.What Does a Nursing Home Legally Need to Do to Prevent Bed Sores?
+The most common side effect of a bedsore is that a resident develops an infection if the pressure sores continue to get worse.
+In some cases, this will progress to sepsis which can cause the resident’s death.What Does a Nursing Facility Legally Need to Do to Prevent Bed Sores?

-Nursing homes need to assess the risk that a resident may develop a bedsore.
-As stated above, those who do not have the ability to independently move have an elevated chance of pressure ulcers.
-The nursing home will need to have a care plan in place to address this risk.
+Nursing facilities need to assess the risk that a resident may develop a bedsore.
+As stated above, those who do not have the ability to independently move have an elevated chance of decubitus ulcers.
+The nursing staff will need to have a care plan in place to address this risk.
 At a minimum, the nursing home staff needs to change the resident’s position at frequent intervals.
 For example, the plan can state that a CNA will move the resident every two hours.
 In addition, appropriate care can include:

 - Monitoring of skin condition